cgtyylmz/cm3-0-ledBlink/README.md

 * "make all" : compile source files
 * All Source files must be in './src' folder
-* And Header files be in './inc' folde
+* And Header files be in './inc' folder

 ## Flashing
 * Flashing with st-link